 I learnt several ways to achieve what I wanted but only one caught my attention, the Unity official method.
 Apart from being an official solution it was also very fast to deploy which was ideal for us.
 The method that I am talking about uses Unity Play.
 Unity Play is a Unity website whose goal is to become the place for aspiring game creators to share their latest WebGL creation.
 This perfectly matched with our needs to fulfill one of the requirements for today’s deadline.

 In order to use Unity Play, you only need to open your Unity project and switch to the WebGL platform.
 Configure your WebGL build settings and install the package WebL Publisher through the Unity Packet Manager.
 Finally, press the new option that has been included in the top menu navigation, Publish > WebGL Project and wait.
 Once the progress finishes, a new browser window with your game uploaded at Unity Play will appear.
 The last step remaining is filling the required information to make your project public and that is it.
-It is as easy as that and probably building the game will take longer than all the other steps combined.
+It is as easy as that and probably building the game takes longer than all the other steps combined.
 The only downside that I found with this approach is that Unity Play will not respect your game resolution.
 This is a big limitation and there is no way to avoid it.

-We are now at 14:00 and it was time for HR (Human Resources) networking.
+We are now at 14:00 and it was time for Human Resources (HR) networking.
 You can call me delusional but I originally thought that these HR sessions were to help us find a job within the video game industry.
 That was not the case and it was just an interview to maybe get hired at Sogeti.
 I had high expectations for them but in a matter of seconds I lost all interest.
 When I learned their real purpose, I removed mine from the schedule.
 There was no point nor incentive for me, as I was happy with my job.
 Also, at that time I was the lead developer of a project for a very important company.
 That company was in the top 200 of Forbes Global 2000, an annual ranking of the top 2000 public companies in the world.
-For comparison, Capgemini / Sogeti was placed at #523.
+For comparison, Capgemini or Sogeti was placed at #523.

 Since I was not going to participate in the HR networking sessions, I had a free hour to continue working.
-At some point in time Lily came back.
+At some point in time, Lily came back.
 I actually never asked her if she went to any of those HR interviews, not that it matters.
 The first deadline of the Sogeti Green x Game Jam was a few hours away.
 As a reminder, we had to share our game with the organizers and record a 3 minute video of the game.
 A pretty normal deadline which helps tracking better the status of each team.
 However, this deadline was actually deadly because the judges would cut by half the number of teams depending on what we sent them.
 We would go from 30 teams to 15.
 If you were not between the chosen teams, you were out of the competition with no possible comeback.

 So as you can imagine, pressure was starting to build up.
 Lily and me talked about how to manage the incoming deadline.
 As the team’s organizer I decided to split the work in two.
 I would be in charge of uploading the WebGL project at Unity Play as I already knew what to do.
 Meanwhile, Lily as the spokeswoman of the team, would be in charge of recording the 3 minute video.
 The plan was that one hour before the deadline, we would stop whatever we were doing and upload our latest changes to the project without breaking it.
 Dedicate a few minutes to make sure that the game was working as expected and have it as demo ready as possible.
 Then, for the remaining of the hour, which would probably be around 45 to 50 minutes.
 We would each do the task that I assigned.

 Fortunately, there were no major problems during this critical hour and we completed the deadline in half an hour.
 For my part, I found some small issues with Unity Play even after researching the topic.
 The main problem that I had, which I already mentioned in the Unity Play explanation itself, was the game resolution.
 The below image is more or less a recreation of the resolution problem that I mentioned.
 This is by the way, not an image of the project’s status back then.
 The game had a vertical resolution of 360 x 640 pixels which ended right where the plot of land ends.
 The shovel and world icon should be located within the game resolution but they were not.
-This is due to how Unity UI elements works, which depending on the used anchors, elements automatically reposition themselves to fit all resolutions.
+This is due to how Unity User Interface (UI) elements works, which depending on the used anchors, elements automatically reposition themselves to fit all resolutions.

 This issue in particular was very frustrating to deal with.
 As I had never worked with Unity Play, I was not sure if I was doing something wrong or if it was the platform.
 I spent a good amount of time reviewing everything, making tests and trying different build settings but I was unsuccessful.
 Until I discovered that this was indeed a Unity Play problem.
 After clearing up that issue, I went ahead and published the game in Unity Play.
 In order to not confuse the organizers, I wrote in the project’s description a disclaimer.
 The disclaimer mentioned about this Unity Play resolution limitation and that the game resolution should match what the 3 minute recording showcases.
 This was the only issue with Unity Play.
 Apart from that, the game was perfectly playable.